lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ### SCHC Rules
 The network operator in these scenarios defines the number of rules in a context.
 The operator must be aware of the type of IP traffic that the device will carry out.
 Implying that the operator might use provision sets of rules compatible with the use case of the device.
 For devices acting as gateways of other devices, several rules may match the diversity of devices and protocols used by the devices associated with the gateway.
 Meanwhile, simpler devices (for example, an electricity meter) may have a predetermined set of fixed protocols and parameters.
-Additionally, the deployment of IPv4 addresses and IPv6 may force different rules to deal with each case.
+Additionally, the deployment of IPv6 addresses may force different rules to deal with each case.

 ### Rule ID {#RuleID}
 There is a reasonable assumption of 9 bytes of radio protocol overhead for these transmission scenarios in NB-IoT, where PDCP uses 5 bytes due to header and integrity protection, and  RLC and MAC use 4 bytes.
 The minimum physical Transport Blocks (TB) that can withhold this overhead value according to 3GPP Release 15 specifications are 88, 104, 120, and 144 bits.